ArableProtocol/arablevalidator/validator.md

 #### IS_PRIMARY_FULL_NODE

-This is for future use and you can leave it empty for now.
+This is for full node configuration that is run by internal team.
+Validators are not running this to reduce gas fee.

 ```
 nano .env